iPhone 13 launch date confirmed for September 14 – here's all we know

-After quite a lot of speculation, we now know for sure that Apple is hosting an event on September 14, and it's very likely to be the iPhone 13's debut.
+After quite a lot of speculation, we now know for sure that Apple is hosting an event on September 14 at 10am PT / 1pm ET / 6pm BST (3am AEST on September 15), and it's very likely to be the iPhone 13's debut.

 Apple has confirmed as much via an event poster which it sent to press which very clearly marks the September 14 launch event with just the words 'California streaming.'
 Apple SVP of Marketing tweeted out this short clip, which didn't hint at any devices but leaned in to the 'streaming' feel: